-Today it makes little sense to try to identify MPs by social class, because almost all MPs – of all parties – are drawn from a very narrow background of university-educated people, many (if not most of whom) are professional politicians who have never worked in a factory or shop or had to stand on a bus or train.
+Today it makes little sense to try to identify MPs by social class, because almost all MPs – of all parties – are drawn from a very narrow background of university-educated people, many (if not most of whom) are professional politicians or political researchers who have never worked in a factory or shop or had to stand on a bus or train.

 In the United States, it took widespread campaigns of civil disobedience such as at Little Rock to compel any real change in racial attitudes.
 And I believe this is how we should view the Brexit vote and the Trump election vote.
 They are acts of civil disobedience by an electorate who have finally had enough of being ruled over in a sham democracy by the same old elite.